kulshekhar/ts-jest/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Usage

-> **Note:** This repo uses code from the [source-map-support](https://github.com/evanw/node-source-map-support) package to show errors with mapped locations.

 To use this in your project, run:
 ```sh